 Typically rhubarb is paired with sweeter fruits and a bucket load of sugar to tame the tart.
 The most common pairing is strawberry rhubarb pie.
 Strawberries help to balance out the tart rhubarb flavor and provide texture as rhubarb also gets quite soft once baked.

 I, however, really love to play with rhubarb in savory dishes.
 I actually love the tart citrus bite of this spring beauty paired with salty cheese and crunchy pine nuts.

-In addition to piling rhubarb on salads I also reserve some for my morning yogurt parfait.
+In addition to piling rhubarb on salads, I also reserve some for my morning yogurt parfait.

 Making rhubarb compote is another classic use of this veggie/fruit/veggie/fruit 😉

 I also found that rhubarb is ideally suited tucked into crumbly beautiful muffins.
 My favorite muffin of all time is cranberry walnut, I love the tart bite of cranberry with a sweet cake-y muffin.
-Well, if rhubarb is chopped small and subed for cranberries in your favorite cranberry walnut muffin recipe they turn out absolutely delicious.
+Well, if rhubarb is chopped small and subbed for cranberries in your favorite cranberry walnut muffin recipe they turn out absolutely delicious.
 I made a batch, but forgot to write down the recipe so you will have to play and let me know how yours turn out.

 I made this Earl Grey Rhubarb Sparkler and it was a total winner!
-It turns out that the citrus, and bergamot in earl grey tea work perfectly with tart rhubarb.
-Grab the recipe for that here.
+It turns out that the citrus, and bergamot in Earl Grey tea work perfectly with tart rhubarb.

 *Steep 2 earl grey tea bags in 2 cups of water for 10 minutes.
 Add 2 cups chopped rhubarb, 1/4 cup honey, and cook for 15 minutes.
 Strain through a fine mesh sieve.
 Chill.
 Add sparkling water or champagne.